edelveart/edelveart.github.io/src/content/blog/post1.md

 It didn’t take long before I created a version in Python, with the idea that it would be useful for scientific calculations and mathematical exploration.
 To date, over 13,000 people have downloaded **figuratenum**, showing the community’s interest in applying mathematical concepts to various fields.

-Finally, the generators were adapted to a more computationally efficient form:
+Finally, I adapted generators to a more computationally efficient form:

 ```py
 def k_dimensional_hypertetrahedron(k: int) -> Generator[int]: